Close Embrace Social Dance — Lesson for Beginners

 Introduction

 Most important thing and only thing you need to remember from this lesson is that everything we discuss here is also discussed on our website, where it is better organized and with additional details.
 So no need to understand or remember everything we discuss in this lesson.
 Just read the transcript of the lesson for beginners on our website at: www.CESDance.com.
+Included in that transcript are links to some YouTube videos which demonstrate the style of dancing which we teach and which we expect you to use when dancing.
+Please study those videos carefully.

-You are welcome to read the website or watch those videos instead of listening to the lesson, provided you turn volume on your smartphone off first.
+You are welcome to read our website or watch those videos instead of listening to the lesson, provided you turn volume on your smartphone off first.
 While on this topic, let's have everyone put their smartphone on silent mode, and keep it on silent mode until leaving the dance party premises.
 Thank you.

 Video demonstrations